How to Leverage the 'mlr' Command for Data Manipulation (with examples)

 --icsv

-: Specifies that the input file is in CSV format.--ojson
+: Indicates input in CSV format.--ojson

-Example output:
+Example Output:

-Use case 6: Receive JSON and format the output as vertical JSON
+Use Case 6: Receive JSON and format the output as vertical JSON

 Code: